 - Never use imitation egg “products” – according to the WAPF, imitation egg products cause rapid death in test animals.
 And why would you eat those anyway, when real eggs are so good for you?!

 - Never eat just the egg whites – the yolk is the most nutrient dense part!
-(Unless you're making macaroons, but then you can use the yolks for other recipes!)
-Components present in the yolk help digest the whites; nutrients present in the whites help digest the yolks.
+If anything, eat just the egg yolks, I do this in some recipes, because they just make it creamier.
+(The whites should not be eaten raw as there are anti-nutrients in them that are only neutralized when cooked, and in creamy sauces, they would cook and not blend in as nicely as just the yolk does.)
+Unless you're making something like macaroons of course, then just the whites are okay, but then you can use the yolks for other recipes.
+Just remember that components present in the yolk help digest the whites, and nutrients present in the whites help digest the yolks.
 God put them together in nature for a reason!
 As explained above, the only exception is when feeding babies; they can't digest the whites until over age one.

 - Where are the Biggest Losers now?

 - Need some new and exciting egg recipes?

 - Info on artificial colorings and healthy popsicle alternatives